aral/ar.al-site/content/2019/05/11/the-dos-and-donts-of-tech-regulation/index.md

 So regulation is one half of the solution.
 The other half is incentivising the ethical alternatives.

-## Beyond regulation – beyond surveillance capitalism
+## Beyond regulation; beyond surveillance capitalism

-An ethical alternative system to surveillance capitalism in which we own and control our own data will not arise magically out of business as usual.
+An ethical alternative to surveillance capitalism in which we own and control our own data will not arise magically out of business as usual.
 It will not be funded by the same institutions that fund surveillance capitalism.
 It will not have the same success criteria.
 It will require investment from the commons in creating [a peer web](https://ar.al/2019/02/13/on-the-general-architecture-of-the-peer-web/) and [Small Technology](https://ar.al/2019/03/04/small-technology/).

 If you want to understand just what’s at stake (personhood and democracy), how things are at the moment (not good), what alternatives and stopgaps exist today (a few, even with zero funding), and the shape of the alternative ethical technological infrastructure we must invest in and build, [watch this bootleg recording of my recent Bucerius Lab Lecture on Small Technology in Hamburg](https://vimeo.com/333198966).